-Importantly, Chernyek et. al. also demonstrate that children's adoption of positive reciprocity during middle childhood is facilitated by hearing stories about characters who performed and endorsed reciprocal actions.
-This suggests that reciprocity may depend, or at least be enhanced by, the acquisition of reciprocity norms.
-Tellingly, other work suggests that the more sophisticated strategies for positive reciprocity dreamt up by theorists to contend with more complex social environments don't even begin to show themselves until after age 10, at least in WEIRD children (Blake et al. 2015b).
+Importantly, Chernyak et al. (2019) also demonstrate that children's adoption of positive reciprocity during middle childhood is facilitated by hearing stories about characters who performed and endorsed reciprocal actions.
+This suggests that reciprocity may depend on, or at least be enhanced by, the acquisition of reciprocity norms.
+Tellingly, other work suggests that the more sophisticated strategies for positive reciprocity dreamt up by theorists to contend with more complex social environments do not even begin to show themselves until after age 10, at least in WEIRD children (Blake et al. 2015b).

-While developmental trajectories for positive reciprocity like that shown in Figure 2A reliably emerge in WEIRD populations (House 2017; House et al. 2012), Figure 2B permits us to compare age trajectories for the same experiment in Los Angeles and Fiji.
-In this experiment, children took turns selecting one of two options (A) 2 rewards for the actor and 2 for their partner or (B) 3 rewards for the actor and 0 for the other person.
-Children in both populations develop contingent responding, which indicates that reciprocity reliably develops in diverse social context.
-Yet, these populations show rather divergent trajectories-in Fiji, the older kids increasingly select the 3/0 option, so playing tit-for-tat drives cooperation down, not up.
+While developmental trajectories for positive reciprocity like those shown in Figure 2a reliably emerge in WEIRD populations (House 2017, House et al. 2012), Figure 2b permits us to compare age trajectories for the same experiment in Los Angeles and Fiji.
+In this experiment, children took turns selecting one of two options: 2 rewards for the actor and 2 for their partner or 3 rewards for the actor and 0 for the other person.
+Children in both populations developed contingent responding, which indicates that reciprocity reliably develops in diverse social contexts.
+Yet, these populations showed rather divergent trajectories: In Fiji, the older kids increasingly selected the 3/0 option, so playing tit-for-tat drove cooperation down, not up.